Crazy Words

 The night my blog was named…

 It was between winter and spring.
 Day had ended.
 The evening was becoming night when I heard the telltale chirp.
 My daughter and I began to text.
-We could talk, either by phone or in person since she lives next door.
+We can talk either by phone or in person since she lives next door.
 But we often choose to text.
 When texting, it...

 A Child Is Reading